benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-ultrasound-money]: You can see Ethereum's current issuance and play with various scenarios at [ultrasound.money](https://ultrasound.money/).

 In the following we will be assuming that the beacon chain is running optimally, that is, with all validators performing their duties perfectly.
 In reality this is impossible to achieve on a permissionless, globally distributed, peer-to-peer network, although the beacon chain has been performing within a few percent of optimally for most of its history.
-In any case, actual validator rewards and net issuance will certainly be a little or a lot lower, depending on participation rates in the network.
+Actual validator rewards and net issuance will certainly be a little or a lot lower, depending on participation rates in the network.

 #### Overall issuance

 Under the ideal conditions we are assuming, the beacon chain is designed to issue a total of exactly $Tb$ Gwei in rewards per epoch.
 Here, $T$ is the total number of increments held by active validators, or in other words the total of all their effective balances in Ether.
 This is the maximum issuance &ndash; the maximum amount of new Ether &ndash; that the beacon chain can generate.
-If all $N$ validators have the maximum 32 ETH effective balance, then this works out to be $32Nb$ Gwei per epoch in total.
+If all $N$ validators have the maximum 32&nbsp;ETH effective balance, then this works out to be $32Nb$ Gwei per epoch in total.

 With $365.25 \times 225 = 82181.25$ epochs per year, and [`BASE_REWARD_FACTOR`](/part3/config/preset#base_reward_factor) $= 64$,